kkurt/the-hand/README.md

 ### Step 2: Define a RuleParser

 Once you have defined a new rule, now you need to be able parse a String into that rule.
-Given the rule above (and its default `toString` method, let's take a look at the string to be parsed:
+Given the rule above (and its `toString` method, let's take a look at the string to be parsed:

 ```
     scala> val isNorthAmericanCurrency = CurrencyIn(CAD, MXN, USD)
     isNorthAmericanCurrency: CurrencyIn = CurrencyIn(CAD, MXN, USD)

     scala> isNorthAmericanCurrency.toString
     res1: String = CurrencyIn(CAD, MXN, USD)
 ```